Supply Planning using Linear Programming with Python

 The model takes the cheapest route for Inbound by linking P2 with D1 (resp.
 P1 with D2).

-As we expected, more than 90% of the outbound flow is going through D1 to minimize Outbound Costs.
+As we expected, more than 90% of the outbound flow goes through D1 to minimize outbound costs to minimize Outbound Costs.

 163 stores are delivered by D10 store is delivered by the two warehouses together